Lundy murders: Release from prison

 After another hearing in April 2025, he was granted parole after serving 23 years in prison.
 He was released on 7 May.
 He will not be allowed to visit the Manawatū which means he will be unable to visit the graves of his wife and daughter, and is banned from internet dating, social media and media interviews.
 He will also be required to inform his probation office of any relationships, or employment.

 Media ban

 In June 2025, a number of lawyers including media law expert Steven Price, pointed out that banning him from speaking to the media meant he could no longer proclaim his innocence which was a breach of free speech principles under the New Zealand Bill of Rights.
 Private investigator, Tim McKinnel also pointed to the risks of preventing him from speaking to the media.
 He told Radio New Zealand, "Look at the history of wrongful conviction cases in New Zealand.
 There is scarcely a case when the media haven't played a fundamentally important role in exposing those miscarriages of justice."

+In December 2025, the Parole Board reported that Lundy had been abiding by all his release conditions and removed the ban they placed on him which prevented him from speaking to the media.
+However, he is still not allowed to use social media.